Chapters 7:1 – 10:21 give an account of Jesus’ visit to Jerusalem at the Feast of Tabernacles six months before his Crucifixion.

 - How do the words of Jesus’ brothers in verses 3-8 show that they did not understand him?

-- Has verse 13 any reproach for you?
+(c) Has verse 13 any reproach (similar restrain) for you?

-- Verse 17, 18.
-What two tests does our Lord suggest by which a man can discover whether Jesus’ teaching was true and of divine origin?
+- In verses 17, 18: What two tests does our Lord suggest by which a man can discover whether Jesus’ teaching was true and of divine origin?

 - Verses 8, 10.
 Jesus did not lie.
 He meant that he was not going up to the feast just then, and at their direction.

 - Verses 21-24.
 The law of Moses commanded circumcision on the eight day after birth (Gen 17:12; Lev 12:3), and it was the practice of the Jews to perform the rite on that day, even if it fell on the Sabbath.
 Jesus argued that to make a man’s whole body well on the Sabbath had even more justification than to circumcise him.